AmanSagar0607/FigPro/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to start using FigPro v2.0.
+Open [http://localhost:3000](http://localhost:3000) in your browser to start using FigPro.

 ```